Pádraig Cusack: Education

-Cusack was educated bi-lingually in Irish and English, initially at Scoil Lorcáin in Monkstown, Co.
-Dublin, and subsequently at Coláiste Eoin, Booterstown, Co.
-Dublin.
-Pádraig was a Taylor Exhibition music scholar at Trinity College, Dublin, before winning a scholarship to train at the Royal Northern College of Music to be a professional cellist.
-In 1995, he returned to education to take a post-graduate degree in Business at University College, Cork.
+Cusack was educated bi-lingually in Irish and English, initially at Scoil Lorcáin in Monkstown, Dublin, and subsequently at Coláiste Eoin, Booterstown, County Dublin.
+Pádraig was a Taylor Exhibition music scholar at Trinity College Dublin, before winning a scholarship to train at the Royal Northern College of Music to be a professional cellist.
+In 1995, he returned to education to take a post-graduate degree in business at University College, Cork.

 Career

 Having begun his career as a freelance musician, playing with the BBC Philharmonic Orchestra and English National Opera North, an accident ended his career as a musician, resulting in him pursuing a career in arts administration.
 Initially he focused on the classical music sector, working at two leading concert venues in London, the Wigmore Hall and the Southbank Centre.

-In 1992 he made his first move into theatre following his appointment as Administrative Director of West Yorkshire Playhouse in Leeds, alongside Jude Kelly where he produced a number of plays including the touring production of Five Guys Named Moe for Cameron Mackintosh Limited.
+In 1992 he made his first move into theatre following his appointment as administrative director of West Yorkshire Playhouse in Leeds, alongside Jude Kelly where he produced a number of plays including the touring production of Five Guys Named Moe for Cameron Mackintosh Limited.
 In 1996, he was appointed Head of Planning of the Royal National Theatre under the outgoing artistic director, Sir Richard Eyre and subsequently with Sir Trevor Nunn and Sir Nicholas Hytner.
 In 2009 he became the National Theatre's Associate Producer.
 During this period he produced numerous productions for tour both in the UK and internationally, taking the work of the National Theatre to five continents.
 Alongside this, he has worked as a touring consultant for the Abbey Theatre in Dublin, the Royal Court Theatre, London, Fiery Angel in London's West End, Canadian Stage in Toronto, Bangarra Dance Theatre in Sydney, TheEmergencyRoom and Corn Exchange in Dublin and Galway International Arts Festival.
 In June 2016, he was appointed Executive Producer of Wales Millennium Centre in Cardiff.
 In addition to this, he is Consultant Producer to the National Centre for the Performing Arts (India) in Mumbai.

 As well as his theatre producing work, Cusack offers representation to a number of Irish artists including the director Annie Ryan, the composer Mel Mercier and the British playwright Matt Wilkinson.

 In 2023, Cusack was the recipient of the Olwen Wymark Award from the Writers' Guild of Great Britain for his championing of new writing which was presented at the 18th Annual Awards Ceremony in London.

+Michael Sheen launched his own theatre company, Welsh National Theatre, in January 2025 and in April, Cusack was announced as Executive Producer for the company's inaugural productions, Our Town by Thornton Wilder, a co-production with the Rose Theatre in Kingston and Owain & Henry by Gary Owen, a co-production with Wales Millennium Centre.

+In October 2025, the National Theatre announced that Cusack will be returning as Consultant Touring Producer in January 2026, leading up the National's producing team alongside Tim Levy and Christine Gettins.